Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Discussions and conclusions

-In the present work, we have provided an exhaustive description of a method for reconstructing the qubit state through the dynamics of its coupled resonator.
+In the present work, we have provided an exhaustive theoretical analysis of a method for evaluating the coordinates of the qubit Bloch vector through the dynamics of its coupled oscillator.
 In particular, we have tested the functional relationships derived from the perturbative (in $g$) solutions of HEM, by simulating the quantum Rabi model with MPS numerical method.
 We have compared it also with a numerical solution of the LME, which is perturbative in the oscillator-bath coupling and unable to describe the non-Markovian effects of the bath.
-We have found the critical values of the coupling to the bath for the usual case of the qubit readout (up state) and for a generic qubit state since we have extended the procedure to an open system.
-Moreover, we have implemented full state reconstruction of the qubit, by computing the time evolution of the cavity observables.
-We have found the parameter regimes where the procedure does not work, taking the qubit fidelity with respect to its free evolution as a measure of the goodness of the state reconstruction.
+We have found the critical values of the coupling to the bath for the $z$-component evaluation in the cases of a pure initial up state and a generic qubit state on the Bloch surface as consequences of the coupling to the bath.
+Moreover, we have implemented full Bloch vector evaluation, by computing the time evolution of the oscillator observables.
+We have found the parameter regimes where the procedure does not work, taking the qubit fidelity with respect to its free evolution as a measure of the quality of the Bloch vector evaluation.
 Table~\ref{tab:fid} shows the qubit fidelity computed at time $t_{\rm{final}}=35/\Delta$ for weak and strong coupling regimes, while for the ultra-strong regime the minimum value is reached at time $t=7/\Delta$ for the MPS method and $t=19.5/\Delta$ for the LME one.